Represent Subsystem and Variant Models in Generated Code

 In the Modeling tab of the Simulink toolstrip, click Model Settings.

-Select the Code Generation pane, and set System
+Select the Code Generation pane, and set System target file to

 In the Report pane, select Create code generation report.